Ekkehard-Schulze/indoor-climate-logger/README.md

 This script was only tested using external power.

 3. The optional script _user_settings.py_ overrides the settings in the head of _indoor-climate-logger.py_.
 This is convenient for configuring multiple loggers with the same indoor-climate-logger.py script.
-For a single logger, delete user_settings.py and edit the settings in _indoor-climate-logger.py_.
+Alternatively, e. g. when operating just a single logger, you can delete user_settings.py and edit the settings in _indoor-climate-logger.py_ accordingly.

 5. MH-Z19 carbon dioxide measurement is only supported on microcontrollers running Circuit Python.